shantamsultania/30-days-0f-Java/Topic Discussion.md

 Today I created a Spring boot Application for both of my CLoud Formation and SSM Code

 Time Taken : 2 hrs

+# Day 15

+Today I Started working on Google Cloud Platform, and I created a sample program to connect my Spring boot application to Google Cloud Platform and get the data of a Storage bucket from it.

+Time Taken : 2 hrs